 Saudi Arabia's grand mufti has said Tehran's leaders are "not Muslims", a day after Iran's supreme leader Ayatollah Ali Khamenei accused Saudi authorities of being responsible for the deaths of Muslims during last year's deadly crush at the Hajj pilgrimage.

-The rhetoric from the regional rivals - mostly Sunni Saudi Arabia and majority-Shia Iran - comes as preparations are under way for the start of this year's Hajj pilgrimage, and Islam's holy festival of Eid al-Adha on Monday.
+The rhetoric from the regional rivals - mostly Sunni Saudi Arabia and majority Shia Iran - comes as preparations are under way for the start of this year's Hajj pilgrimage, and Islam's holiest festival Eid al-Adha on Monday.

 "We must understand they are not Muslims, for they are the descendants of Majuws, and their enmity towards Muslims, especially the Sunnis, is very old," Saudi's grand mufti said, according to the AP news agency.